oscarychen/django-ninja-simple-jwt/readme.md

 - {{server_url}}/api/auth/web/sign-in
 - {{server_url}}/api/auth/web/token-refresh

-Finally, to provide a resource API, you can use the `HttpJwtAuth` as the auth argument when instantiating a Router, ie:
+To provide a resource API, you can use the `HttpJwtAuth` as the auth argument when instantiating a Router, ie:
 ```python
 # views.py